mm80843/T3.5/docs/Benef/PBN__Benef_1118.md

 # __Accelerated recovery and improved patient satisfaction__

-## Name of the Benefit

-VR can aid in pain management and physical therapy, leading to faster recovery and increased patient satisfaction

 ## Description of Benefits pertaining to Beneficiaries

 * [Reduced recovery time and improved patient satisfaction, leading to better patient outcomes and increased work satisfaction for healthcare professionals.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1250.md)